Image Builder

 - Each of these Python packages may include multiple files in the version.
 The versions of these may have interdependencies.

 - The Internal Python Packages area in the center of the window lists all the Python packages that either you have created or your colleagues have created, and you’re permitted to use.
-Typically you will choose a runnable that you developed in order to build a container image for it.
-For example
+Typically you will choose a runnable that you developed in order to build a container image for it, such as Hello_World.
+For example, as shown below –

 You can choose specific versions using the Version and Constraint columns in the same way as they are used in the Python packages area, as described on the previous pages.